 Women in menopause experience a drop in estrogen levels.

 Estrogen affects how our bodies respond to insulin.
-So the drop in estrogen often results in less insulin sensitivity which means almost all the carbs we eat turning to fat.
-And that fat attaches itself to the exact places where you don't want it.
+So this drop during perimenopause and menopause can result in decreased insulin sensitivity which means almost all the carbs we consume turn into fat most of which settles around our middle.

-You will have heard it referred to as the middle-aged- spread.
-I prefer to call it my one-way-ticket-to-a-life-of-misery before-hitting-the-six-foot-under-bed-of-wood-and-brass.
+You may have heard it referred to as the middle-age-spread.

-The older we get the harder it is for us to be seen.
-We can feel sidelined with the who’s who of people who didn’t make it into the ‘cool’ group and there we lurch and stumble about nursing our massive mood swings, hot flushes, interminable hunger and ever-growing waistlines while forgetting the name of our firstborn and remembering the days that being ‘choice’ was a thing.
+The older we get the harder it can be for us to be ‘seen’.
+We can feel sidelined with the who’s who of people who didn’t make it into the ‘cool’ group and there we lurch and stumble about nursing our massive mood swings, hot flashes, interminable hunger and ever-growing waistlines while forgetting the name of our firstborn and remembering the days that being ‘choice’ was a thing.

 I managed it and so can you.
 I now feel healthier than I can ever remember despite having gone through menopause.
 It’s a bit embarrassing to admit that at 58 I feel better than I did at 35.
 I sleep like the dead, have plenty of sustained energy throughout the day and have lost 8 kgs since my 40’s, most of which was around my middle area.